snskr28/PennyPilot/README.md

-# 💼 SpendSmart - Expense & Income Tracker
+# 💼 PennyPilot - Expense & Income Tracker

 ## 📌 Project Overview

-SpendSmart is a full-stack web application designed to help users manage their personal finances by tracking both expenses and income.
+PennyPilot is a full-stack web application designed to help users manage their personal finances by tracking both expenses and income.
 It provides a simple, user-friendly interface with insightful visualizations to help users understand their financial habits.

 **Tech Stack:**